lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **Blue eyes**: leads to blue eyes instead of brown, due to a mutation in OCA2.
 It has been shown that all blue-eyed people today share a common ancestor living around 6-10 kYA (a perfectly resolved founder event).
 This is presumed to be a neutral mutation, with the possibility of sexual selection.
 Source: [here](https://link.springer.com/article/10.1007/s00439-007-0460-x)
 - **Retention of the median artery into adulthood**: normally considered an embryonic structure that regresses around the 8th week of gestation, but it has been found to be retained with increasing frequency in recent times.
 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC7495300/).
-- *Palmaris longus* **muscle**: a small muscle in the forearm that is absent in about 10-15\% of the population, with no loss of overall grip strength or hand function, despite a small reduction in pinch strength in the 4th and 5th fingers.
+- *Palmaris longus* **muscle**: a small muscle in the forearm that is absent in about 10-15\% of the population, with negligible loss of overall grip strength or hand function (there is a small reduction in pinch strength in the 4th and 5th fingers).
 - **ABCC11**: the T/T allele carried by nearly all Koreans and many other East Asians is non-functional, preventing its expression.
 This leads to dry flaky earwax and significantly reduced body odour, even after sweating and exercise.
 Source: [here](https://www.geneticlifehacks.com/ear-wax-and-body-odor-its-genetic/)

 ### Human lactose tolerance